TokamakUI/Tokamak/README.md

 ### Important: SwiftUI compatibility

-Current Tokamak API was designed and built at the end of 2018, months before SwiftUI was announced.
-Thus, the short-term goal of Tokamak is to make the API more compatible with SwiftUI.
-All contributions that help us in achieving this goal are much appreciated.
-You can consider the current Tokamak API as deprecated, but still usable for research and experimentation purposes.

 The WebAssembly/DOM renderer built for [SwiftWasm](https://swiftwasm.org)
 is not ready yet.
 The reconciler and the test renderer already expose a SwiftUI API, but the actual DOM renderer is currently blocked by [a few SwiftWasm